microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/PutRelativeFile.rst

         exclusive.
 If both headers are present the host should respond with a :statuscode:`501`.

     :reqheader X-WOPI-OverwriteRelativeTarget:
         A **Boolean** value that specifies whether the host must overwrite the file name if it exists.

-        This header will only be present if the **X-WOPI-RelativeTarget** is included on the request.
-If **X-WOPI-OverwriteRelativeTarget** is not explicitly included on the request, hosts should behave as though its value is ``false``.
+The default value is ``false``.
+In other words, if **X-WOPI-OverwriteRelativeTarget** is not explicitly included on the request, hosts must behave as though its value is ``false``.

+        This header is only valid if the **X-WOPI-RelativeTarget** is also included on the request.
+It must be ignored in all other cases.

+        If the user is not authorized to overwrite the target file, the host must respond with a :statuscode:`501`.

     :reqheader X-WOPI-Size:
         An **integer** that specifies the size of the file in bytes.